Zuckonit/vim-gnote/README.md

 Requirements
 ===============
 * vim python2 support: vim-gnote is based on python2, so your vim should be builded with python2 support.
+* markdown module of python

 * mail account
 > ~~gmail account~~~